awsdocs/emp-user-guide/doc_source/emp-uninstall.md

 # Uninstall an EMP package<a name="emp-uninstall"></a>

 When you uninstall a package, all of the files, shortcuts, file type associations, and registry keys associated with the package are removed\.
-Files in use cannot be deleted, so they are marked for deletion for the next reboot\.
+Files in use, which cannot be deleted, are marked for deletion for the next reboot\.
 After reboot, Windows removes the files marked for deletion along with the registry configuration for `Out of Process COM virtualization`\.

 To uninstall a package, perform the following steps\.